How to Make Sure Your Luggage is Not Lost (& What to Do if It Is!)

 It’s every traveler’s worst nightmare: approaching the baggage carousel at the airport and discovering that your luggage did not arrive with you.
-The percentage of luggage that gets lost by airlines is very small, but with millions of travelers in the air, the number still adds up to thousands of misplaced bags every year.
+You may think lost luggage is a massive problem, but the percentage of luggage that gets lost by airlines is very small.
+That said, with millions of travelers in the air, the number still adds up to thousands of misplaced bags every year.
 If your checked bag goes missing, don’t panic.

 Should your bag still get lost, use these strategies to ensure that you get it back—or get compensated—as quickly as possible.

-3. Be persistent Whether you were given the phone number of the local baggage counter or a 1-800 corporate number, don’t be shy about calling twice daily for an update on the status of your bags.
+Whether you were given the phone number of the local baggage counter or a 1-800 corporate number, don’t be shy about calling twice daily for an update on the status of your lost luggage.
 Airlines are handling a bunch of lost luggage claims at any given time, and if you’re dealing with a lengthy baggage absence, your case could easily get lost in the shuffle unless you keep putting the pressure on the airline.

 It’s rare that travel bags are really lost forever—only two percent of bags are never found—and those statistics are only getting better now that you can help airlines locate your bag using smart tracking technology.
 If your luggage is currently lost, hang in there!
 Chances are, you and your bag will be reunited in no time.